From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Related Work

 \subsection{Age Estimation}

 Over the past few decades, various methods for face-based age estimation have been developed.
 Early approaches, like Kwon and Lobo's work \cite{kwon1994age}, classified faces into three age groups using craniofacial development theory and wrinkle analysis.
-Similarly, Wu et al. \cite{wu1995dynamic} highlighted the importance of wrinkles in modeling facial aging and estimating age.

-Before the rise of deep learning \cite{lecun2015deep}, handcrafted feature extraction techniques were the primary methods used for age estimation.
-Edwards et al. \cite{edwards1998statistical} developed the Statistical Face Model, which Lanitis et al. \cite{lanitis2002toward} used to extract age-related facial features and correlate them with age labels.
-Geng et al. \cite{geng2007automatic} introduced the AGing pattErn Subspace (AGES), which projected unseen faces into a subspace based on learned aging patterns.
-Gao et al. \cite{gao2009face} proposed Fuzzy Linear Discriminant Analysis (LDA) to address the ambiguity of mapping ages to age groups, using an Age Membership Function that incorporated age relevance into LDA classification.
-Similarly, Guo et al. \cite{guo2011simultaneous} introduced a kernel-based regression method for age estimation.
-Another prominent feature extraction approach from this period is the Biologically Inspired Features (BIF) \cite{guo2009human}, which uses Gabor filters followed by max-pooling, proving effective for age estimation.

 With the advent of larger age-labeled datasets \cite{ricanek2006morph, chen2014cross}, convolutional neural networks (CNNs) became the dominant feature extraction method.
 One of the early CNN-based approaches was \cite{wang2015deeply} in which a two-layer CNN was used for age prediction.
-Han et al. \cite{han2017heterogeneous} later proposed a modified version of AlexNet \cite{krizhevsky2012imagenet} for multi-task learning, predicting age along with other facial attributes simultaneously.

-CNN-based age estimation methods can be broadly categorized into two groups, both focusing on enhancing feature extraction.
-The first group achieves this by designing customized network architectures.
-For example, Yi et al. \cite{yi2014age} proposed a multi-stream CNN, where multiple facial patches containing high-dimensional information are processed independently before being fused at the output layer.
-Angeloni et al. \cite{angeloni2019age} and Chen et al. \cite{chen2019age} also used multi-stream strategies, focusing on key facial attributes such as the eyes, nose, and mouth.
-Wang et al. \cite{wang2018fusion} leveraged multiple facial patches learned by an Adaboost algorithm, which were sequentially fed into a customized CNN based on how much age information they carry.
-More recently, Xia et al. \cite{xia2020multi} enhanced feature extraction by introducing a multi-stage feature constraints learning framework, progressively refining features through three stages to align them with the corresponding age range.